iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.de.covidtracker___1.0.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.de.covidtracker 5 reviews"/>
 </p>

+> Works as described.
+It does not require GPS location like some people say nor does it have permission to access local data.
+100% anonymous.
+I wish more people used the app and the ones who have it check in.
+At the time of me writing this, about 5% of the people who downloaded the app actually check in, so kinda defeats the purpose but that's not the app or developers fault.
+I'd like it to see a reminder to check in every day if possible for future updates.<br> :date: __2020-11-20 22:11:13__

 > Informative<br> :date: __2020-11-15 03:25:46__

 > New.
 Just installed.
 However, this important app was very easy to follow and activate.
 Best of all..ITS FREE!
 We need this sorta information to help combat Covid.
 Stay Safe all.<br> :date: __2020-10-25 10:15:47__